weppyk/system-optimizer/README.md

 2. Navigate to the directory containing the `.ps1` file
 3. Run the `.ps1` file by typing `.\filename.ps1`
 4. Follow any prompts or instructions provided by the script

+## Running Tests for Optimization Scripts

+This section provides instructions on how to run tests for the optimization scripts.

+1. Open PowerShell as an administrator
+2. Navigate to the `tests` directory
+3. Run the test script by typing `.\test-script-name.ps1`
+4. Review the test results and ensure all tests pass